 On the other side of the spectrum, a global insurer had struggled to move beyond pilot projects in several regions to a structured global approach.
 Automation was just one of the many tasks of the local resources and centralising the efforts would help.
 Here, the vision was that Automation could only be scaled through a central-led CoE.
 The existing dedicated automation resources were merged to form one global team.

 Services and pricing

-What services will the Center of Excellence deliver and how will this be priced?
+What services will the Centre of Excellence deliver and how will this be priced?

-In all cases, the Center of Excellence is responsible for delivering the automation capability to the organisation.
-As such, it will need to work closely together with the IT department, being responsible for the technical infrastructure being used to run the RPA software on, as well as the application services provided.
+In all cases, the CoE is responsible for delivering the automation capability to the organisation.
+The CoE will need to work closely with the IT department because it is responsible for the technical infrastructure used to run the RPA software on and the application services.
 It is therefore important to spend enough time building and strengthening the relationship between both departments to remove any obstacles later on in the delivery process.

 The two main cost categories for the CoE are the automation platform (software & hardware) and the services (support, quality control and training).
 These can be further defined into one-time (project) costs and annual costs.
 The annual recurring costs are either fixed (such as the licence costs for the RPA control tower software component) or variable (the bot licence costs).

 Most of the time, a pricing model is applied where these costs are recovered through the business units using RPA.
 Knowing the costs of your CoE helps to develop the pricing model and is necessary to create the value case for each business unit considering RPA.